-Hidden slides are very common in PowerPoint presentations.
+Hidden slides are very common in Microsoft PowerPoint presentations.
 However, PowerPoint’s built in UI doesn’t do a great job at making the hidden slides apparent.
 The slide sorter view has a small slash through the slide number, and the slide is subtly greyed out which can be easy to miss when scanning through a large number of slides.
 Identifying hidden slides becomes a “Where’s Waldo” search!

 [image generated through Midjourney]

-PowerPoint’s latest interface is stylish, but the small, subtle, almost imperceptible slash indicating the slide is hidden is not obvious when reviewing slides.
+Microsoft PowerPoint’s latest interface is stylish, but the small, subtle, almost imperceptible slash indicating the slide is hidden is not obvious when reviewing slides.

 Here is the sample slide deck for this post: